IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition.md

 |PendingCreation|Host definition did not complete during the last attempt.
 The host definer will try again.|
 |PendingDeletion|Host deletion did not complete during the last attempt.
 The host definer will try again.|
 |Error|Host definition or deletion did not complete and will not try again.|

+Adding labels to nodes allows for greater control over the system nodes, when using dynamic host definition.

+Node labels can be used to help customize node usage with host definition.
+For more information, see [Adding optional labels for dynamic host definition](using_hostdefinition_labels.md).

 ## Recovering from an Error state